 Hi, I’m Corinne!
 I have been training dogs for four years.
 I began to compete in a high level obedience, agility, and protection sport: French Ring.
 I was very intrigued by the relationship that can be formed with a dog through obedience and clear communication.
 This lead me to learn how to train dogs of different breeds, ages, and temperaments to become better companions for their families.

 I participate in many other AKC obedience sports to continue my education in dog learning and behavior, and I feel like I learn just as much from every dog that I train as they learn from me.

 Where Do We Train?

-We offer dog obedience training and boarding in Bellevue, Gig Harbor, Bainbridge Island, Bremerton, the Tacoma area, and around Seattle, Washington!
-And we offer free pick up and drop off in any of these locations.
+We offer dog obedience training and boarding in Bellevue, Issaquah, Kent, Kirkland, Puyallup, Redmond, Renton, the Tacoma area, and around Seattle, Washington!
+And we offer free pick-up and drop-off in any of these locations.

 Is the board and train model right for me and my dog?

 There are many pros and cons to both a board and train and other models of dog training.
 A board and train program is an awesome way to allow a professional trainer to efficiently train your dog to the ideal obedience more quickly than through classes or private lessons.
 If you’re busy and don’t have time to dedicate to daily lessons, lacking in expertise to get results, or you’re going on a trip and would love to return to a well-trained dog, this is a great option to consider for your dog!

 Are you certified to be a dog trainer?

 There’s no standard, official certification in the United States for dog obedience training, but we’re about as close as you can come!
 Our team members are Certified Pet Trainers through the National Canine Academy of Dog Trainers and members of the International Association of Canine Professionals.